ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 There will need to be two modes of operation, one at high temperatures which uses a lookup table and one at low temperatures which would set a constant pressure.
 We define high temperatures as any temperature above a user-defined cutoff point, and low temperatures as anything below it.
 This cutoff point should default to 5 Kelvin.

-## Low temperature operation

-Another problem with the Mercury iTCs is that in
+### Low-temperature operation

+Another problem with the Mercury iTCs is that when in automated needle valve control at a temperature of less than 5 Kelvin the needle valve is fully opened, which is not optimal for temperature control.
+What our automated pressure control behaviour should do is "When below the temperature cutoff point then set the pressure to a constant value which is defined by the user with a default of 5 mbar".

+### High-temperature operation